FuelLabs/fuels-ts/docs/guide/testing/testing-with-jest.md

     // Assert
     expect(value.toHex()).toEqual(toHex(1337));

-    // Try co call from the factory const contractInstance = ExampleContractAbi__factory.connect(
+    // You can also make a call using the factory const contractInstance = ExampleContractAbi__factory.connect(
       contract.id,
       wallet